 - Pros and Cons (20:18)

 - Theory Pt2 (31:47)

 - Theory Pt3 (30:39)

 Q. How much does the course cost?

 Winning Poker Tournaments costs $999 for lifetime access.
-Nick's ICM Unmasked course costs $299, but you get $200 off if you become a Winning Poker Tournaments members.
+Nick’s ICM Unmasked course costs $299, but you get $200 off if you become a Winning Poker Tournaments member first.